atlassistant/pytlas/docs/writing_skills/metadata.rst

 Metadata
 ========

-Metadata are entirely optional and are mostly use by the tiny skill manager of pytlas.
+Metadata are entirely optional and are mostly use by the tiny skill manager of pytlas to list loaded skills with associated informations.

-It gives some additional informations about a skill.
+As a best practice however, you must include it in your skill to provide at least a description of what your skill do and what settings are expected.

 .. code-block:: python